sbrajesh/bp-extended-friendship-request/readme.txt

 == Changelog ==

+= 1.0.7 =
+ * Fixed notice when wrapper-class is not set on buttons
+ * A small bit of code cleanup again

 = 1.0.6 =
  * Fixed to show popup even on reloading via ajax
  * Remove the easeOutQuad easing with swing to avoid js error